IntOAgent/IntOAgent/appendix/appendix.md

 1. **Unchecked increment.** It arises when a counter is incremented without an effective bound check (e.g., `$while(i \neq end); i++;$`), allowing repeated use of *+= 1* or *++* to eventually overflow the integer range.
 For a real-world example, in Libxml2, the variable *ncol* tracks the current column number during input parsing.
-When processing extremely long lines, *ncol* can exceed the 32-bit signed integer limit and wrap to a negative value, ultimately causing a segmentation fault~\cite{libxml2_commit_1005}.
+When processing extremely long lines, *ncol* can exceed the 32-bit signed integer limit and wrap to a negative value, ultimately causing a segmentation fault (Libxml2 Development Team, 2025, [Issue #1005](https://gitlab.gnome.org/GNOME/libxml2/-/issues/1005)).
 This root cause accounts for 58 vulnerabilities, comprising roughly half of the issues discovered by IntOAgent.

 2. **Normal Calculation.**
 This root cause arises when developers perform arithmetic operations without considering potential integer overflow.
-For example, as illustrated in the effectiveness section, the developer directly computes *nSep * (argc-1)* without checking whether the product may exceed the range of *int*, leading to integer overflow and subsequent program crashes.
+For example, the developer directly computes *nSep * (argc-1)* without checking whether the product may exceed the range of *int*, leading to integer overflow and subsequent program crashes.
 This category accounts for 51 cases (43.97\%) of all vulnerabilities discovered by IntOAgent.

 3. **Direct negation.**
 Developers sometimes negate a negative integer to obtain its absolute value without realizing that the minimum 32-bit integer cannot be represented as a positive number, causing an overflow.
 This issue typically appears in code patterns such as `$x < 0 ? -x : x;$`.
-For instance, in the function `jsonReturnFromBlob` of SQLite~\cite{sqlite_commit_7e38287da43ea3b661da3d8c1f431aa907d648c9}, the value *iRes* is directly negated when computing the absolute value.
+For instance, in the function `jsonReturnFromBlob` of SQLite (SQLite Development Team, 2025, [commit 7e38287](https://github.com/sqlite/sqlite/commit/7e38287da43ea3b661da3d8c1f431aa907d648c9)), the value *iRes* is directly negated when computing the absolute value.
 This design overlooks the boundary case where *iRes* equals the minimum integer, which causes signed overflow and leads to incorrect type conversion.
 This type accounts for 7 cases, representing 6.03\% of all discovered by IntOAgent.